atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (d) accessible toilet and bathing facilities.

-**4.1.2 ACCESSIBLE BUILDINGS: NEW CONSTRUCTION.** Accessible buildings and facilities shall meet the following minimum requirements:
+#### 4.1.2 ACCESSIBLE BUILDINGS: NEW CONSTRUCTION

+Accessible buildings and facilities shall meet the following minimum requirements:

 (1) At least one accessible route complying with 4.3 shall connect accessible building or facility entrances with all accessible spaces and elements within the building or facility.